Gas Collection System Operations

 Emissions Reductions

-EPA’s White Paper notes that improving well monitoring frequency and eliminating liquid blockages can boost gas capture efficiency by 10–20 % across the system.
+The EPA notes that improving well monitoring frequency and eliminating liquid blockages can boost gas capture efficiency by 10–20 % across the system.
 Automated wellfield tuning technologies like LoCI’s have documented emission reductions of similar magnitude, by maintaining optimal vacuum continuously and catching issues before leaks develop.

 Industry Claim: Early action or high-frequency gas collection tuning could destabilize gas quality for energy projects.